 Preparation of seedbeds

 Nursery beds should be prepared with the utmost care.
-Ensure that while preparing the beds the soil is at optimum moisture level and workable.
+Ensure that while preparing the beds the soil is at an optimum moisture level and workable.
 Prepare raised beds 10 to 15 centimeters high with the help of a spade in straight lines and parallel to each other.
 Work to a fine tilt.
 Remove all soil lumps and pebbles.
 Some 20 beds measuring 8 meters by 0.6 meters are sufficient for raising sufficient seedlings for one hectare.
 Add 150 to 200 kilograms of well-rotten FYM along with 200 grams of DAP and 30 grams of Carbend 50% WP and captan 50% WP per bed and work to mix thoroughly within the bed.

 Seed sowing